diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/neper.md

 apptainer exec neper.sif neper -M n100-id1.tess
 ```

-The mesh can be visualized through the following command that generates a PNG file name `img2.png` that, again, should look like the meshed image represented in the tutorial:
+The mesh can be visualized through the following command that generates a PNG file named `img2.png` that, again, should look like the meshed image represented in the tutorial:

 ```bash
 apptainer exec neper.sif neper -V n100-id1.tess,n100-id1.msh -print img2